OST-Stud/Git-Workshop/Tutorial.md

 $ git config --global fetch.all true            # always get all remote branches
 ```

-Finally we choose an easy to use text editor to write the commit messages.
-Unless you have set this up differently in the installation the default editor is VIM, which is very powerful but not user friendly at all.
+Finally we set up a simple text editor to write the commit messages.
+Unless you have customised it differently during the installation the default editor is VIM, which is very powerful but not user friendly at all.

 ### Windows